GeorgeSchiro/GoPcBackup/README.md

     Set this switch False to suppress the pop-up display of "backup done" script errors (see -BackupDoneScriptPathFile above).

--ShowBackupStatusModeless=False

-    Set this switch True to allow background processing to continue unabated after a backup completes.
-This may be necessary for additional timed tasks to complete after the backup status dialog is displayed (see -AddTasks).

 -ShowDeletedFileList=False

     Set this switch True and the list of deleted files will be displayed in a